USS Biddle (CG-34): 1972–1973

 The warship began 1972 with several more periods of technical evaluations at sea in January and February.
 In March, she entered the Norfolk Naval Shipyard to be modified to carry a LAMPS (Light Airborne Multi-Purpose System) helicopter.
 That work came to a conclusion early in April; and, on 12 April, Biddle departed Norfolk on her way back to southeast Asia.
 Along the way, she transited the Panama Canal and visited Pearl Harbor and Guam before arriving in Subic Bay on 11 May.
 On 14 May, the warship put to sea for the combat zone.
 She entered the zone on 15 May and, the following day, relieved the destroyer on the northern Search and Rescue (SAR) station.
 Biddle spent over a month on station operating as a SAR picket and directing antiair warfare before returning to Subic Bay on 26 June.

 On Independence Day, the warship got underway for her second tour of duty off Vietnam.
 After a week on the northern SAR station, she relieved Sterett again on 13 July, but this time as PIRAZ ship.
 On the night of 19 July, five MiGs attacked Biddle in two raids.
-In the first raid, the guided-missile frigate's Terrier missiles destroyed one of the intruders.
+In the first raid, the guided-missile cruiser's Terrier missiles destroyed one of the intruders.
 She claimed a possible kill in the second raid and credited it to her gun batteries.
 The warship drove off the remaining attackers and suffered no damage herself.

 Biddle remained on station serving as either SAR picket or PIRAZ ship until early in August.
 She visited Hong Kong from 12 to 15 August and was in Subic Bay from 17 to 20 August.
-The guided-missile frigate returned to duty on the northern SAR station on 22 August.
+The guided-missile cruiser returned to duty on the northern SAR station on 22 August.
 Thereafter, she again alternated between SAR and PIRAZ assignments until mid-September.
 Long Beach relieved her for the last time on 17 September, and Biddle unloaded equipment at Subic Bay between 20 and 24 September.
 On 24 September, she began the long voyage back to Norfolk.
 Following stops at Guam, Pearl Harbor, and San Diego, she transited the Panama Canal on 22 October and arrived back at Norfolk on 26 October to close out the year in port.

 Throughout 1973 and the first five months of 1974, Biddle operated out of Norfolk conducting training missions and technical evaluations.
 During those operations, she visited not only waters of the western Atlantic but also those of the West Indies and the Caribbean Sea.
 Late in the fall of 1973, the warship participated in a joint exercise with other elements of the Atlantic Fleet and with ships of the Canadian Navy.